+Fig. 1 shows the nucleation line within the DPA (blue solid line) in the $(\bar\xi_3/\xi_1,\mu_3/\bar\mu_3)$-plane for $K_{13}=3,K_{23}=2K_{13}$ and $\bar\xi_3/\xi_2=2\bar\xi_3/\xi_1$.
+The nucleation line intersects the three-phase coexistence line (black line) at $\bar\xi_3/\xi_1=0.581$ (red dot).
+The corresponding results obtained from numerical computations are indicated by the blue open dots, which intersects the three-phase coexistence line (black line) at $\bar\xi_3/\xi_1=0.616$ (pink dot).
+The corresponding analytical result in Ref. \cite{Berx2026} [see Eq.
+(45)] is shown by the green line, which intersects the three-phase coexistence line (green dot) at $\bar\xi_3/\xi_1=0.617$.
+At the three-phase coexistence point, the deviation of the DPA from the numerical result is approximately 5.66\%.
+This magnitude of deviation is comparable to that obtained for the two-component BECs absorbed at a hard-wall studied in Ref. \cite{DuyThanh2024}.
+The comparison demonstrates that the DPA provides a good description of the nucleation transition.

-As mentioned above, the interesting wetting phase diagrams for the symmetric and asymmetric case were considered while the interspecies interaction strengths were varied.
+As mentioned above, nontrivial wetting phase diagrams for the symmetric and asymmetric case were considered while the interspecies interaction strengths were varied.
 Here we investigate the wetting phase diagram in space of the intraspecies interaction strength.
 The wetting phase diagram at the three-phase coexistence is sketched in Fig. \ref{fig:diagram1} at fixed $K_{13}=3$ and $K_{23}=2K_{13}$.
-The black, red and blue lines correspond to the nucleation line (\ref{nucl}), critical wetting line (\ref{critical}) and first-order wetting line (\ref{first}), respectively.
+The black, red and blue solid lines correspond to the nucleation line (\ref{nucl}), critical wetting line (\ref{critical}) and first-order wetting line (\ref{first}) within the DPA, respectively.